 - Prepare.
 Place an audio recorder or notepad and pen next to your bed.
-Before sleeping, give yourself the suggestion that your dreams are very important and you wish to remember them.
+Before sleeping, give yourself the suggestion that your dreams are very important, and you wish to remember them.
 If you have a specific question or problem, ask your greater Self to give you an answer through your dream.

 - Capture.
 When you awake, try not to move.
 Ask yourself to recall your dreams.
 If you don’t recall any, ask yourself, “What was I just doing?”
 Then lie quietly.
 Capture anything you remember.
-Typing on your computer in a meditative state may bring out more information.
-You may also recall your dreams during the day: be open and listen.
+You may also recall your dreams during the day.
+Be open and listen.

 - Interpret.
+Typing on your computer in a meditative state may bring out more information.
 You can review your dreams with someone you trust, or use a dream dictionary, but ultimately it is up to you to decide the meaning and value of your dream symbols.
-You have your own system of symbols and meaning.
+Each person has their own system of symbols and meaning.

-Group Play: Dream Sharing
+Group Activity: Dream Sharing

 Our tribal ancestors knew dreams for what they are: communications from the gods.
 Dreams formed the very heart of their worship, as they should: their survival depended on them.
 We can use similar practices as our ancestors to help the gods, our greater Selves, help us in our daily lives.